metabase/metabase/README.md

 # Metabase
-Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.
+its just a prectice to send a pull request dont merge it Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.

 ![Metabase Product Screenshot](docs/metabase-product-screenshot.png)